ychen131/openstreetmap/Case Study.md

 ```

 This updated all the street names so that they all start with a capital letter.
 Typos noted were fixed using a list of mapping.
 Different versions of "Saint" are all converted to "St" in the data set.

+#### Inappropriate use of apostrophie"s
+Apart from the issues noted above, it is also noted that some street names have inappropriate use of apostrophies. *(Princes Gardens", "Prince's Gardens" and "Princes's Gardens")*.
+Due to limited local knowledge and time comsuing nature of finding all the correct version of those street names containing apostrophies, these street names are left unfixed in the data set.

+### Postcode Problems